-In this subsection, we further evaluate the scalability of our proposed Pystin scheme.
+In this section, we further evaluate the scalability of our proposed Pystin scheme.

-1) Varying query radius: As mentioned earlier, Pystin uses bucketization to find whether or not an object is in the range.
+1) Varying Query Radius: As mentioned earlier, Pystin uses bucketization to find whether or not an object is in the range.
 The cost of creating hashbuckets is quadratic to the maximum radius.
-However, this is a one-time cost incurred in the pre-processing step and it does not contribute to the query processing cost.
+However, this is a one-time cost incurred in the preprocessing step and it does not contribute to the query processing cost.
 The query processing times while varying the radius from 5 to 100 km, are shown in Fig. 11.
 As the increase in radius does not require any additional computation and the fact that Pystin calculates the score for all the objects in the document space, there is no additional cost of query processing associated with the increase in the radius, which makes Pystin scalable.
 The difference in query execution times are primarily due to the variation in dataset sizes.

-2) Effect of increase in number of objects: Fig. 8, 9, 10 show the results of varying the size of the datasets.
+2) Effect of Increase in Number of Objects: Figs. 8-10 show the results of varying the size of the datasets.
 These experiments confirm that Pystin is scalable with respect to the dataset size.
 Increasing the number of spatial objects leads to an increase in number of nodes in the Quadtrees of Pystin.
-However, this contributes only to a sub-linear increase in the query processing time.
+However, this contributes only to a sublinear increase in the query processing time.

-3) Effect of keyword length: Our experimental evaluation has demonstrated that the performance of Pystin is significantly better than a privacy-preserving baseline approach (i.e. Baseline) that does not use an index.
+3) Effect of Keyword Length: Our experimental evaluation has demonstrated that the performance of Pystin is significantly better than a privacy-preserving Baseline approach (i.e., Baseline) that does not use an index.
 Pystin encrypts all the query keywords and dataset to fixed length codes.
 Therefore, an increase in the keyword length does not have any effect on the query performance.